fpaint/dpd/README.md

 ## Usage

-First of all, you have two models with useful data inside. `Dpd::Locality` is a collection of localities supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
-Not of all localities have a parcel shops.
+First of all, it have two models with useful data inside. `Dpd::Locality` is a collection of localities, supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
+Not all of the localities have a parcel shops.

-To fill the collections with actual data from DPD API you can use rake tasks:
+To fill the collections with actual data from DPD API use rake tasks:

 ```
 rake dpd:import:localities